Boško Gjurovski: Managerial career

 Gjurovski commenced his coaching career at his former club Servette FC as an assistant, and remained in that position for several seasons, in which they won a Swiss title and finished up runner up in another 2.
 He left this role to take up another assistant's role at his other former club Red Star Belgrade after this, and also remained in that role for one season.

 In November 2002, he became the new coach of FK Rad, after steering FK Radnički Obrenovac to promotion the season earlier.
 He left FK Rad after only 1 season, citing differences between the club board & himself.

 Gjurovski was appointed as Red Star Belgrade head coach in March 2007 after Dušan Bajević walked out on the club. Đurovski did well and won the league title in his first season as senior coach 2006–07 season.
 However, the following 2007-08 started poorly from the get-go as the team struggled & just managed to qualify for the Champions League 2nd qualifying round with a lot of difficulties, beating Levadia in Belgrade 1:0 and losing in Tallinn 1:2.
 Gjurovski was sacked after that game.
 He remained in the Red Star organization, however, moving to the position of the club's chief scout.

 Just months after his sacking as head coach of Red Star Belgrade, Gjurovski was targeted for the assistant's role at J1 League underachiever Nagoya Grampus.
 It was rumored after this that Gjurovski was ultimately sacked by then red star President Dragan Stojković due to the fact that he would be taking the senior coaching position at Nagoya & was determined to take Gjurovski with him as his number 2.

 After a 2-year rebuild, Stojković & Gjurovski managed to steer Nagoya to a long-awaited 2nd J-League championship.

 On 26 November 2013 Gjurovski was appointed as a head coach of the North Macedonia national football team, but was sacked due to poor results on 7 April 2015.

-On 7 May 2017, Gjurovski has become the internal coach of Red Star Belgrade, after a departure of Miodrag Božović which is happen after a Red Star loss against Voždovac and losing the first place to Partizan.
+On 7 May 2017, Gjurovski became the internal coach of Red Star Belgrade, after the departure of Miodrag Božović after a Red Star loss against Voždovac, losing the first place to Partizan.

 On 20 March 2022, Gjurovski signed a contract with Paradou AC.